-MB Associates was set up by Mandy Barnett in 2005.
-Between them our associates offer specialist skills and a diverse range of experience.
-What they share is a commitment to empowering participants, especially those who are often unheard, and delivering efficient processes and measurable results.
-We like to work with good humour too!
+Our Associates offer specialist skills and a diverse range of experience.
+And they share a commitment to empowering participants, especially those who are often unheard, and delivering efficient processes and measurable results.

 Mandy is now at the forefront of evaluation of social impact and wellbeing.
-She sits on the SROI UK Council and has provided practical guidance to Government, the Arts Council and the former MLA.
-She has an MBA from the world-renowned London Business School and is a Fellow of the Royal Society for the Arts.
+She is a Non-Executive Director of Social Value UK, Trustee for Cumbria Action for Sustainability (CAfS) and has provided practical guidance to Government, Arts Council England, businesses and not-for-profits.
+She has an MBA from the world-renowned London Business School.

 She is the former director of Bankside Arts Training Trust, head of exhibitions at the Commonwealth Institute and partnership development director for older people’s services in Surrey.
 Mandy combines strong analytical skills and an understanding of statistical and accounting principles with the ability to engage, negotiate and build strong working relationships.

-Jenny’s degree was in politics and education and her Masters in international development.
+Jenny has a degree in Politics and Education, a Masters in International Development, and she is trained in SROI.
 She was instrumental in setting up BOND, a nationally important network for international development NGOs.
-Jenny is SROI trained.
-Her style is personable and down to earth and she instills complete confidence.